Tips on Bending Rear and Front Springs for Tattoo Machines

 Putting Your Unbent Springs On

-So most of you should have taken your tattoo machine apart a few times by now and that means putting the new springs on is no big deal.
-It will seem a little strange at first just because there is absolutely no bend in your front and rear springs, and they just lye flat, attached to the armature bar.
-Take a look at the picture I provided, you don't need to tighten everything down onto the armature bar, just tighten the springs enough so they don't slide around, a little loose is ok (In this photo you notice me holding a rear spring in my hand as well.)
+So most of you should have taken your tattoo machine apart a few times by now and that means putting the new springs on will be no big deal.
+It will seem a little strange at first just because there is absolutely no bend in your front and rear springs, and they just lie flat, attached to the armature bar.

-Ok simply attach your spring assembly back onto the machine frame you will want to tighten it down pretty good because you will be using the old rear spring you removed to bend the new front spring we just put on!
+Okay, now simply attach your spring assembly back onto the machine frame.
+You will want to tighten it down pretty well because you will be using the old rear spring you removed to bend the new front spring we just put on!